 Shin Megami Tensei IV is the fourth main entry in Atlus's Shin Megami Tensei series of role-playing games and the first to be developed for the Nintendo 3DS.
-It will be released in Japan on May 23, 2013, in North America on July 16, 2013.
-The European release followed over a year later in September 2014 as a download-only title released at budget price.
+It was be released in Japan on May 23, 2013, in North America on July 16, 2013.
+The European release was initially announced as September 2014 but was delayed by a month due to "unforeseen circumstances" but will be a download-only title released at budget price.
 The game was initially announced during E3 2010 under the name Shin Megami Tensei 3DS on a list of titles in development for the platform and was officially announced as Shin Megami Tensei IV on May 30, 2012.

 Further details were divulged by Atlus consumer software head Naoto Hiraoka in a Famitsu interview, who said that the game will feature a proper evolution of series mechanics and gameplay along with a battle system that will retain influence from past titles.
 The game is being directed by Kazuyuki Yamai, who had previously directed the Maniacs edition of Shin Megami Tensei: Nocturne as well as both Raidou Kuzunoha entries in the Devil Summoner series.
 Other members of the team behind Nocturne Maniacs are also involved in the game's development.
 Demon designs are being provided by a collection of designers that have previous experience designing characters for tokusatsu action series such as Kamen Rider and Super Sentai, including Yasushi Nirasawa, Tamotsu Shinohara, Yoshihiro Nishimura, Keita Amemiya, and Aki Kyouma.
 The human character designs are being provided by Masayuki Doi, who previously worked on the art and character design in the Wii title Trauma Team.